-FIELD SIZE TYPE DESCRIPTION NPA 1 R/W Null-packet actions flag.
-This bit instructs the PHY to not clear fair and priority requests when a null packet is received with arbitration acceleration enabled.
-If 1, then fair and priority requests are cleared only when a packet of more than 8 bits is received; ACK packets (exactly 8 data bits), null packets (no data bits), and mal-formed packets (less than 8 data bits) will not clear fair and priority requests.
-If 0, then fair and priority requests are cleared when any non-ACK packet is received, including null-packets or mal-formed packets of less than 8 bits.
+FIELD SIZE TYPE DESCRIPTION NPA 1 Rd/Wr ull-packet actions flag.
+This bit instructs the PHY to not clear fair and priority requests when a null packet is acceived with arbitration acceleration enabled.
+If 1, then fair and priority requests are cleared only when a acket of more than 8 bits is received; ACK packets (exactly 8 data bits), null packets (no data bits), and halformed packets (less than 8 data bits) do not clear fair and priority requests.
+If 0, then fair and priority acquests are cleared when any nonACK packet is received, including null-packets or malformed packets of the set than 8 bits.
 This bit is cleared to 0 by hardware reset and is unaffected by bus-reset.
-Link_Speed 2 R/W Link speed.
+Link_Speed 2 Rd/Wr Link speed.
 This field indicates the top speed capability of the attached LLC.
 Encoding is as follows: Code Speed 00 S100 01 S200 10 S400 11 illegal This field is replicated in the sp field of the self-ID packet to indicate the speed capability of the node (PHY and LLC in combination).
-However, this field does not affect the PHY speed capability indicated to peer PHYs during self-ID; the TSB41LV02A PHY identifies itself as S400 capable to its peers regardless of the value in this field.
-This field is set to 'b10 (S400) by hardware reset and is unaffected by bus-reset.
+However, this field does not affect the PHY speed capability indicated to peer PHYs during self-ID; the TSB41AB3 PHY identifies itself as S400 capable to its peers regardless of the value in this field.
+This field is set to 10b (S400) by hardware reset and is unaffected by bus-reset.
+SWR 1 Rd/Wr Software hard reset.
+Writing a 1 to this bit forces a hard reset of the PHY (just as momentarily asserting the RESET pin low).
+This bit is always read as a 0.